View all web browser and mobile devices available in our cloud-based test lab.

 Keep in mind the other popular tools and test automation frameworks that leverage Selenium/Appium WebDriver configuration and execution.
 This allows the test developer to focus on application flow and tests.
 Frameworks include:

 Such frameworks also enable test developers to add unique test scenarios for specific technologies.

 For example, one might use Protractor for specific Angular-based application testing due to the unique capabilities the framework has for object identification support.
 In a different case, teams could leverage Galen to develop visual testing scenarios for their responsive web application testing.

-Including unique scenarios such as these enrich the testing process, and thus, the end product.
+Including unique scenarios such as these enrich the testing process across the SDLC, and thus, the end product.